kuzzleio/documentation-old/src/guide/getting-started/index.md

 })
 ```

-Finally, we will add the code that will access the Kuzzle Backend to create a new index 'playground' and a new collection 'mycollection' that we will use to store data later on.
+Finally, we will add the code that will access Kuzzle to create a new index 'playground' and a new collection 'mycollection' that we will use to store data later on.

 ```javascript
 kuzzle